 Benefits of lake and pond aeration

-Just as oxygen is the most important element in life on earth, oxygen is also the most important part of water health.
+Just as oxygen is the important element in life on earth, oxygen is also the important part of water health.
 Pond aeration is a simple but effective method of increasing the oxygen content in a pond, which can not only greatly enhance the beauty of the pond, but also improve the natural system that occurs below the water surface.
 Aeration causes stratification of the water column, because lakes and ponds are usually composed of stratified layers mainly separated by different temperatures and oxygen levels.
 Natural resource and environmental managers are often challenged by problems caused by stratification of lakes and ponds.
 The main purpose of aeration is to increase and stabilize the amount of dissolved oxygen in the entire water column, which has a wide range of effects on many different aspects of pond and lake health.

 Aeration systems are generally considered beneficial to warm-water fish because they require sufficient dissolved oxygen levels and are difficult to survive in anoxic habitats.
 The dissolved oxygen in the colder water is higher, and the aeration process will distribute the colder oxygen-enriched water into the hotter water and lower dissolved oxygen, thereby destroying the stratification in the water column.
 Aeration allows fish to inhabit the entire lake, not only a specific layer, but also improves the conditions for fish to feed on organisms.